apache/shardingsphere/document/current/content/manual/sharding-proxy/usage.en.md

 ## Others

+1. Delete `sharding-orchestration-reg-zookeeper-curator-${sharding-sphere.version}` in the lib directory of Sharding-Proxy.
 1. Implement the logic coding using SPI to create jar package, and put it in the lib directory of Sharding-Proxy.
 1. Configure the registry according to [the registry configuration](/en/manual/sharding-proxy/configuration/).